IBM/fashion-store/README.md

 ### Register your Merchant

 You need to register your merchant with the IBM Open Banking Platform (IOBP) because IOBP redirects the final result of the payment back to the merchant application.
 Use the Client ID and Client Secret of the IBM Open Banking Administration API (1.1.0) to set respectively the headers x-ibm-client-id and x-ibm-client-secret.

+Also, in the `--data` payload of the request, change the `name` to your merchant name.

 Request
 ```